hirefrank/hellonellwyn.com/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
-  description: Get in touch through email or social media!
-Let me know how I can help.
+  description: Send me an email and hopefully I will respond!
 ---

 I'd love to hear from you.
 Feel free to drop me an email at [hello@hellonellwyn.com](mailto:hello@hellonellwyn.com), and I'll do my best to respond as soon as possible.